Register your office to receive a $50 credit towards your first case.

-Translating a complex treatment plan into something a patient can understand and get excited about is a common challenge.
-A diagnostic wax-up is your most effective communication tool, bridging the gap between clinical terminology and a patient’s vision for their smile.
-It transforms an abstract concept into a tangible preview they can see and hold.
-This simple step builds immense trust, helps set realistic expectations, and dramatically improves case acceptance.
+Getting a patient excited about a complex treatment plan can feel like an uphill battle.
+A diagnostic wax-up is your most effective communication tool, bridging the gap between clinical terms and a patient’s vision for their new smile.
+It transforms an abstract concept into a tangible preview they can actually see and hold.
+This simple step builds incredible trust, sets clear expectations, and dramatically improves case acceptance.
 When patients can visualize the final result, they feel more confident and involved in their care.
-A skilled diagnostic wax up lab creates a compelling model that makes saying “yes” to treatment an easy decision.
+A skilled diagnostic wax-up lab creates a compelling model that makes saying “yes” to treatment an easy decision.

 Key Takeaways